11907223/Lesroosters/libraries/algorithms/README.md

 * Balancing: Increases the likelihood of swapping an activity causing a high penalty to an index with a low penalty.
 * Day placement: Increases the likelihood of moving activities from days with a high number of activity overlap for students towards days with a high number of gap hours for students.

-It is posible to run a combination of heuristics.
+It is possible to run a combination of heuristics.

 ### [hillclimber.py](/libraries/algorithms/hillclimber.py)